doubleirish/OSCON_2015/README.md

 This is not a typo: we are going to demonstrate and compare different orchestration systems, for scales both big and small.
 Within the span of this tutorial, we will build clusters together using open source software like Swarm, Mesos, and others.

-> Conor - covers how to upgrade docker in production , applying security upgeades toimages ns libraries  .
+> Conor - covers how to upgrade docker in production , applying security upgrades to images  libraries  .
 Also how to run network trace tools like ngrep on a docker container which is sharing it's network stack amongst multiple containers . in the second half covers integration with Mesos, kubernetes and swarm

   * 00:38:15 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)